-Video about the impact of face coverings when communicating with Deaf and hard of hearing community.
+Video about the impact of face mask when communicating with Deaf and hard of hearing community.

-For more information about face coverings and exemptions please visit the Face coverings: whole of Victoria webpage.
+For more information about face coverings and exemptions please visit the Face masks: whole of Victoria webpage.

 eLearning modules for Community Services Workers